hafewa/URP3DSampleScenes/README.md

 **Recommended minimum configurations:** iPhone 8 or similar

-Enjoy the warm glow of the sun bathing this peaceful oasis.
+Enjoy the warm glow of the sun setting on this peaceful oasis.
 Walk down the sandy hill, and you’ll find a traditional Bedouin tent set up for the night.

 ![Collage_Oasis_1080](https://media.github.cds.internal.unity3d.com/user/1194/files/469fdabf-4f30-43bb-a687-ef06b55e1a52)